boosh/django_recurring/README.rst

 Features
 --------

-* Create complex recurring date patterns using rrulesets
+* Create complex recurring date patterns using dateutil rrulesets
 * Automatically calculate previous and next occurrences for efficient date range queries
 * Timezone-aware datetime handling
 * Export recurrence sets to iCal format
 * Admin interface with custom widget for creating and editing recurrence patterns
-* Efficient querying of recurring events

 Limitations
 -----------
 This library currently has the following limitations.
-Feel free to submit PRs to address them.

 * iCal format doesn't support recurrence sets with multiple rules It should create multiple iCal events, but it doesn't
 * All date ranges require an end date.
     The `count <https://icalendar.org/iCalendar-RFC-5545/3-3-10-recurrence-rule.html>`_ param isn't supported.

+Feel free to submit PRs to address them.

 Quick Start
 -----------